Talbot County, Georgia: Education

 The Talbot County School District holds pre-school to grade twelve, and consists of one building with 48 full-time teachers and 792 students.
 The district headquarters is in Talbotton.

 Politics

+As of the 2020s, Talbot County is a fairly safe Democratic voting county, voting 56% for Kamala Harris in 2024.
 Like most majority-African-American counties in Georgia, Talbot is a reliably Democratic county.
 Between 1880 and 2020, Talbot County has only voted Republican three times, although it also voted for American Independent segregationist George Wallace in 1968.
 Donald Trump's 39.50% in 2020 was the best performance for a Republican since Nixon in the 1972 presidential election.
 In 2024, Trump furthered increased his vote share to almost 44% of the vote.